 - Rosetta Stone Ojibwe

 - Smartboard or projector

 - Lesson 3 Script, optional, one per student

 - Computers or tablets

 - Blank paper

-- · Markers or colored pencils
+- Markers or colored pencils

-- Watch Lesson 3 Look and Listen video in Rosetta Stone Ojibwe together as a class. - 2.
-Display the Ojibwe People's Dictionary (www.ojibwemowin.com) entry for minomaagwad.
+- 1. Watch Lesson 3 Look and Listen video in Rosetta Stone Ojibwe together as a class. - Display the Ojibwe People's Dictionary (www.ojibwemowin.com) entry for minomaagwad.
 Navigate to the Word Parts section at the bottom of the entry to show how minomaagwad is made up of the parts minw- (good) and -maagwad (it has a smell). - 3.
 Follow the link to the minw- entry.
 Look for some familiar words on this list, and maybe follow the links to some other words. - 4.
 Ask the class if they can think of other word parts that form the root of several words.
-They should at least come up with wiin- and giziibiig- from the video, but they might have other ideas from earlier lessons. - Note that the wiin- word part is different from the word wiin (she or he).
+They should at least come up with wiin- and giziibiig- from the video, but they might have other ideas from earlier lessons.